 Buffalo RiverWorks is located at 339 Ganson St., accessible via the the Michigan St. Bridge or from the south via Ohio St. It is directly across the Buffalo River from River Fest Park.

-We spend a significant amount of our practice and scrimmage time at RiverWorks.
+We spend most of our practice and scrimmage time at RiverWorks.
 These practices are open to spectators and fans, so you are able to see the effort our skaters put into improving their skills!

 What did this change mean for the league and its skaters?

-For our skaters, it provided expanded opportunities for practice time (between practices at RiverWorks and at Rainbow Rink) as well as improved accommodations such as multiple locker rooms and a permanent track.
+For our skaters, it provides expanded opportunities for practice time (between practices at RiverWorks and at Rainbow Rink) as well as improved accommodations such as multiple locker rooms and a permanent track.